What is the Cost of a Trip to Machu Picchu?

 Find out how to setup Layaway payments for your trip to Machu Picchu

-In 2017, the Peruvian government changed entry tickets.
+In 2019, the Peruvian government changed entry tickets.
 The new rules affect every visitor to Machu Picchu.
-Click here to visit Adios blog to see full details.
+Follow this link for more info

 Budget - friendly trip: